BernatIV/BernatIV/README.md

 I'm a Full Stack sofware developer focused on Java, Spring, Angular, React and AWS.

 ## 🌱 Currently developing
 <a href="https://github.com/BernatIV/genealogical-tree">Genealogical-tree</a>!
-It's a web app build with React, Java, Spring and AWS.
+It's a web app where a graph can be built to visualize genealogical data.

-A graph can be built in this website to visualize genealogical data.
-(But still under development!).
+I am using React, Java, Spring and AWS.
+All data across the app is encrypted with TLS certificates, https and Spring Security.

 ## 📫 How to reach me